appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 | Property            | Description                                                                                                                                                                                |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | **Text**            | Sets the text to be displayed.                                                                                                                                                             |
 | **Overflow Text**   |  Controls the text behavior when the length of the text exceeds.
-You can choose between Scroll or Truncate.
+You can choose between Scroll, Truncate and None.<br/>**Scroll**:  This option enables scrolling within the boundaries of the Text widget.<br/>**Truncate**: This option shortens text in a Text widget and adds ellipses at the bottom left.
+Clicking on the ellipses reveals a pop-up with the full text if it exceeds the widget area.
 | **Visible**         | Controls the widget's visibility on the page.
 When turned off, the widget would not be visible when the app is published.                                                                |
 | **Animate Loading** | Controls the widget's loading animation.
 This can be controlled with JS until all the widgets are rendered. |
 | **Disable link**    | It parses any link in the widget as standard text.                                                                                                                                         |